Somachi/Calculator_with_basic_functions/README.md

 ![Screen Shot 2019-12-22 at 8 29 00 PM](https://user-images.githubusercontent.com/13493736/71334068-bcba3d00-24f9-11ea-84b8-f50285c021d8.png)

 4. To make a calculation enter the number <br>
-   Example: To add 2 + 4
+   Example: To add 2 + 4  <br>
    i.
-Enter 2 in the field provided below the Enter text ii.
-Hit enter key iii.
-Using the mouse click Add iv.
-Enter 4 in the field provided below the Enter text
+Enter 2 in the field provided below the Enter text  <br>
+   ii.
+Hit enter key  <br>
+   iii.
+Using the mouse click Add  <br>
+   iv.
+Enter 4 in the field provided below the Enter text  <br>
    v.
-Hit enter key
+Hit enter key  <br>
    vi.
-Using the mouse click Add and the "store" will equate to 6 as shown on the GUI version of the calculator  above (No. 3        above)
+Using the mouse click Add and the "store" will equate to 6 as shown on the GUI version of the calculator  above (No. 3        above)  <br>